Division of Offender Rehabilitative Services

 Substance Use & Recovery Treatment Services

-Substance Abuse Screening conducted by the department indicates that 83% percent of offenders were engaged in substance abuse within twelve months prior to their incarceration.
-In order to meet their service and treatment needs, the department has developed a wide range of substance abuse services for offenders in institutions, as well as strategies to support individuals under supervision in the community, to provide the earliest possible intervention and the most effective treatment.
+Substance Use Disorder Screening conducted by the department indicates that 83 percent of offenders were engaged in substance misuse within 12 months prior to their incarceration.
+In order to meet their service and treatment needs, the department has developed a wide range of substance use disorder services for offenders in institutions and strategies to support individuals under supervision in the community, to provide the earliest possible intervention and the most effective treatment.

-Department Institutional Treatment Centers (ITC) provide structured comprehensive substance abuse treatment for incarcerates, parole, and probation violators.
-Known as ITCs they operate in numerous correctional center locations in Boonville, Bowling Green, Chillicothe, Farmington, Fordland, Fulton, Maryville, St. Joseph, and Vandalia.
+Department Institutional Treatment Centers (ITC) provide structured comprehensive substance abuse treatment for incarcerated, parole, and probation violators.
+ITCs operate in numerous correctional center locations in Boonville, Bowling Green, Chillicothe, Farmington, Fordland, Fulton, Maryville, St. Joseph and Vandalia.
 ITCs offer a more therapeutic alternative to traditional incarceration.
 Offenders are held accountable for their behavior and are required to successfully complete treatment interventions prior to release.
-The department also sponsors a variety of substance abuse education programs, after-care and recovery support groups within the institutions and the community.
-In addition, the department also partners with the Department of Mental Health's, Division of Behavioral Health to provide treatment services in the community for offenders and continuity of care from institutions to treatment and recovery support services in community settings.
+The department partners with the Department of Mental Health's Division of Behavioral Health to provide treatment services in the community for offenders and facilitate the continuity of care from institutions to treatment and recovery support services in community settings.

-Treatment beds are located throughout the state from minimum to maximum-security institutions.
-Long-term substance abuse treatment (12 months) for chronic and progressive addictions is provided at Ozark Correctional Center, Maryville Treatment Center, Farmington Correctional Center, Women's Chillicothe Correctional Center, and Women's Eastern Reception, Diagnostic and Correctional Center.
-Six month treatment is provided at Maryville Treatment Center, Western Reception, Diagnostic and Correctional Center, Farmington Correctional Center, Women's Chillicothe Correctional Center and Women's Eastern Reception, Diagnostic and Correctional Center.
+Treatment beds are located throughout the state from minimum- to maximum-security institutions.
+Long-term substance use disorder treatment (12 months) for chronic and progressive addictions is provided at Ozark Correctional Center, Maryville Treatment Center, Chillicothe Correctional Center, and Women's Eastern Reception, Diagnostic and Correctional Center.
+Six month treatment is provided at Maryville Treatment Center, Western Reception, Diagnostic and Correctional Center, Farmington Correctional Center, Chillicothe Correctional Center and Women's Eastern Reception, Diagnostic and Correctional Center.
 Short-term treatment (approximately 84 days) is provided at the facilities in Boonville, Chillicothe, Fulton, Farmington, St. Joseph and Vandalia.